kbgar24/jekyll-now/_posts/2017-11-24-How-To-Build-A-Chrome-Extension-Part-I.md

 # Final Thoughts

-Hopefully this broad overview of the main pieces that make up a Chrome Extension was helpful in laying a general framework for how CE's operate.
-In Part II of this post, we will be employing the knowledge learned above in building our own Chrome Extension from scratch.
+Hopefully this broad overview of the main pieces that make up a Chrome Extension was helpful in laying a general framework for how  extensions operate.
+In Part II of this post, we will be employing these concepts to build our own Chrome Extension from scratch.

 [*Object.create()*]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create
 [syntactic sugar]: https://en.wikipedia.org/wiki/Syntactic_sugar